alfredocoj/deploy-qt-java-k8s/README.md

-## Build e Deploy de projetos QT e Java
+## Build and Deploy QT and Java Projects

-As instruções para utilização dos scripts podem ser encontradas nos diretórios:
+Instructions for using the scripts can be found in the directories:

 - `deploy_qt/README.md`
 - `deploy_java/README.md`

-Colaboradores:
+Contributors:

 [Alfredo Oliveira](http://git.mateus/alfredo.junior)